Appaloosa Coat Pattern / Leopard Print Congenital Stationary Night Blindness (CSNB)

 It has long been understood that a small percentage of Appaloosas are affected by both Equine Recurrent Uveitis and Congenital Stationary Night Blindness (CSNB), a condition making it difficult or even impossible to see in relatively low light.

 Research has now shown that CSNB is a recessive disorder that is directly linked to the leopard complex in Appaloosa horses.
 DNA test for the LP mutations can also provide clear information as to CSNB.

 Genetic testing of the leopard complex (LP) gene may be beneficial for several reasons.
 The first reason for testing is to confirm that an animal is a true Appaloosa horse.
-Another important reason is to identify those animals that are homozygous or LP/LP and could be affected by CSNB.
+Another important reason is to identify those animals that are homozygous or LP/LP and could develop symptoms of CSNB.

 Animal Genetics offers DNA testing for the associated gene mutations for LP.
 The genetic test verifies the presence of the dominant LP Gene (designated LP) and presents results as one of the following:

 |LP/LP||Homozygous||Positive for dominant LP gene.
 Indicates the animal carries two inherited copies.
 Homozygous LP horses are genetically bound to pass the gene to 100% of their progeny when bred, and all foals will be LP horses.
 Additionally, horses that test homozygous positive for LP could develop symptoms of CSNB.
 Thus, appropriate measures must be taken to prevent possible harm to both the animal and its caregivers.|